A necessary and sufficient condition for convergence of the zeros of random polynomials: A deterministic convergence statement

 \subsection{The $i_n = 0$ case of Theorem \ref{T:det-cvg-in}}

-We first restate Theorem \ref{T:det-cvg-in} with $i_n = 0$. \begin{theorem} Let $\{p_n\}$ be a sequence of degree-$n$ polynomials and let $K \sset \C$ be a non-polar compact set.
+To prove Theorem \ref{T:det-cvg-in}, we first show the following. \begin{theorem} Let $\{p_n\}$ be a sequence of degree-$n$ polynomials and let $K \sset \C$ be a non-polar compact set.
 Suppose that the following conditions hold: \begin{enumerate}[label=(\roman*)] \item There exists a regular probability measure $\tau$ on $K$ and a $p \in (0, \infty]$ such that

 \item For almost every $z \in \Int(P(K))$, we have that

 \end{enumerate} Then the zero measures $\mu_n$ of $p_n$ converge weakly to $\mu_K$.

 \end{theorem}